takehara196/CoMPaSS/README.md

 > [!NOTE]
 > For training, SCOP and TENOR are both required.
 > For generating images from text, only TENOR and the reference weights are needed.

+### ComfyUI

+We recommend trying out the FLUX.1-dev LoRA trained via CoMPaSS.
+Please refer to [the custom node's repository][ComfyUI node] to get started.

 ### Reference Weights